 There are a number of options available, for example:

 Each of these have pros, cons and legal implications, but sub-metering whether prepaid or post paid is generally considered the fairest approach.

 Sub-metering has been prevalent in the UK for decades and is lawful provided that tenants are charged at the actual rate paid by the landlord (to his energy provider) and that the relevant regulations are observed.

 No one should charge more for electricity than regulations allow.

-Owners of commercial properties that fall outside the scope of the Rental Housing Act have more flexibility under the regulations and may choose to make it a condition of lease that tenants pay sub metering service fees directly to the service provider.
+Landlords of commercial properties that fall outside the scope of the Rental Housing Act have more flexibility under the regulations and may choose to make it a condition of lease that tenants pay sub-metering service fees directly to the service provider.